SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

     stiff equations without oscillations at low tolerances.
 Note that this method is prone to instability in the presence of oscillations, so use with caution.
     2nd order stiff-aware interpolation.
-  - `Rodas23W` - An Order 2/3 L-Stable Rosenbrock-W method which is good for DAEs and discretizations of nonlinear parabolic PDEs.
+  - `Rodas23W` - An Order 2/3 L-Stable Rosenbrock-W method for stiff ODEs and DAEs in mass matrix form.
 2nd order stiff-aware interpolation and additional error test for interpolation.
   - `RosenbrockW6S4OS` - A 4th order L-stable Rosenbrock-W method (fixed step only).
   - `ROS34PW1a` - A 4th order L-stable Rosenbrock-W method.
   - `ROS34PW1b` - A 4th order L-stable Rosenbrock-W method.